-Think of going for LASIK surgery?
-Find out if you are a good candidate from the checklist by Refractive Surgery Service at Singapore National Eye Centre.
+Considering LASIK surgery?
+Find out if you are a good candidate with this checklist shared by Dr Mohamad Rosman Bin Othman, Senior Consultant from The Refractive Surgery Service at Singapore National Eye Centre.

 Continued from previous page.